GeminiDRSoftware/IRAF_VM_tutorial/source/usage.rst

   user-maintainable.

-* It should be possible to leave the VM running while your laptop is suspended and resume processing later.
+* It should be possible to leave the VM running while your laptop is suspended and resume processing later -- but you may find that the clock time is wrong on the VM afterwards.
 There is currently no way to suspend the VM itself.